UnSkyToo/LiteGui/README.md

 ## Introduction

-一个从零开始的Immediate Mode GUI工程 基于.Net Standard 2.0
+Immediate Mode GUI from scratch based on .Net Standard 2.0

-目前只绑定了WinForm的实现 未来期望实现更多平台
+Currently only bindings WinForm

+Plan more platforms in the future

 ----